lyntan01/Orbital-Project/README.md

 Navigate back to the feature list: [2.2 Private Features : Personal](#22-private-features--personal)

 #### **2.2.3 My Products : Shelved**

-This feature allows user to view the products that they have shelved.
+This feature allows users to view the products that they have shelved (products that they have tried before but do not wish to continue using)
+.
 ![Screenshot 2021-06-25 at 2.35.40 PM](https://i.imgur.com/zfVB2p0.png)

 *How to access this feature*:

-1) Users can click on *My Products* in the header of all pages.

-2) Users can click on *Shelved* in the sidebar of *My Products*
+Users can click on *My Products* in the header of all pages, then on *Shelved* in the sidebar of *My Products*.

 *Functions*: